The character sheet for the first generation's Pokémon

 - Glowing Eyes of Doom/Hypnotic Eyes/Red Eyes, Take Warning: Ninetales can control minds with its red eyes.
 They glow when it does this.

 - Kitsune: Both are based off this.

-- Light Is Not Good: Both are cute and Ninetales is light colored, but Vulpix is deceptive if nothing else and Ninetales is an extremely vindictive Mon with the potentially Nightmare Fuel inducing power of controlling minds and inflicting long-lasting curses.
+- Light Is Not Good: Both are cute and Ninetales is light colored, but Vulpix is deceptive if nothing else and Ninetales is an extremely vindictive Mon with the potentially Nightmare Fuel inducing powers of controlling minds and inflicting long-lasting curses.

 - Mind Manipulation: Learns Confuse Ray.